oxinabox/oxinabox.github.io/_posts/2020-02-08-whycompositionaljulia.md

 People need to invent new languages.
 Its a good time to be inventing new languages.
 It's good for the world.
-Its good for me because I like cool new things.
+It's good for me because I like cool new things.

 I’ld just really like those new languages to please have:
- - multiple dispatch
+ - multiple dispatch, to:
+     - allow for extension via what ever special case is needed (E.g. a Duck will lead a baby duck to water, but will abandon a baby swan)
+     - Including allowing domain knowedge to be added (Like the matrix multiplication examples)
+ - Open classes:
- - open classes, so you can add methods to things.
+     - so you can create new methods in your package for types/functions declared in another package
- - array types that are parametric on their scalar types, at the type level
+ - Array types that are parametric on their scalar types, at the type level
+     -  So that array-code and scalar-code do not need to be entangled for performance.
  - A package management solution built-in, that everyone uses.
+     - because it makes for consistent tooling and a multiplicative effect on software standard.
+     - Like everyone in the julia community writing tests and using CI.
+ - Not jumping straight onto 1 namespace per file, isolate everything, bandwagon.
+     - Namespace clashes are not that bad
+     - Its worth considering what the value of namespaces is: not just _"Namespaces are one honking great idea -- let's do more of those!"_